sai3097ganesh/Fractals/README.md

 # The Barnsley Fern - where math springs to life

 Consider a slight modification of the above method - with two triangles instead of one.
 In the previous example, you can choose either of the three corners with equal probablity.
 For this example, you have a probablity for choosing between the three corners of each triangle and a probablity jumping in-between the two triangles.
 We will plug-in some pre-computed values of such probablity that adds up to 1.
-If you repeat the steps, the collection of random points that you end up with litterally looks like a fern!
+Now look what we get upon repeated transformations.

 <img src="GIFs/Barnsley.gif">

-After 10000 iterations (yes, believe your eyes):
+After 10000 iterations:

 <img src="GIFs/Barnsley.png">